joinpursuit/Pursuit-Core-iOS/lessons/unit9/syntax/README.md

 The way we passed in the addresses of `sum` and `difference` is almost the same as how we use `inout` parameters in Swift functions.

 ## Strings
 Strings in objc are class objects, unlike the value types in Swift.
-As such, you declare the name of your `NSString` as a reference pointer with the asterick (**\***).
+As such, you declare the name of your `NSString` as a reference pointer with the asterick (**\***), and set the value with a string literal (identifed with the **@** symbol).
 There are other methods to `init` a string, such as passing a variable into a new string via `stringWithFormat:` or `initWithFormat:`-- which you might need to use if you want some manipulation.

 A string object of class `NSString` is **immutable** by default, but you can set the pointer to reference a new string instead.